-The information collected will help the Texas Department of Aging and Disability Services (DADS)Health and Human Services Commission (HHSC) track progress in current quality improvement activities as well as develop strategies for new initiatives to improve the quality of care and quality of life for residents of Texas nursing homes.
+The information collected will help HHSC track progress in current quality improvement activities as well as develop strategies for new initiatives to improve the quality of care and quality of life for residents of Texas nursing homes.

-HHSC uses statistical software to analyze the data and test for linear trends across time.
-This analysis helps the agency track progress in quality improvement activities and formulate strategies to improve both the quality of long-term services and supports and clinical outcomes of nursing home residents.
+HHSC uses statistical software to analyze the data and test for linear trends across time to help the agency track progress in quality improvement activities and formulate strategies to improve both the quality of long-term services and supports and clinical outcomes of nursing home residents.

 Read the Reports